apache/nuttx/configs/README.txt

   is based on the NXP LPC1768.
 The Code Red toolchain is used by default.
   STATUS:  Under development.

+configs/lpcxpresso-lpc54628
+  NXP LPCExpresso LPC54628.
+This board is based on the NXP LPC54628.

 configs/lpc4330-xplorer
   NuttX port to the LPC4330-Xplorer board from NGX Technologies featuring the NXP LPC4330FET100 MCU